KuligKamil/mongodb-project-workshop/tutorial/why_mongodb/README.md

 ### Summary

-Summary is MongoDB is the most popular database that as not Relational Database.
+"The best option to learn something new is to create workshop.
+You have perfect motivation, deadline."
+Kamil Kulig MongoDB is the most popular database that as not Relational Database.